Relative Unification in Intuitionistic Logic: Towards provability logic of HA: Preliminary definitions and facts

-\begin{theorem} For $A\in\lcalz$, the following conditions are equivalent: \begin{enumerate} \item $\ta{}$ is a unifier for $A$, i.e.~$ \vdash\ta{}(A)$, \item $A$ is projective, \item $A$ is extendible. \end{enumerate} \end{theorem} Before we continue with a generalization of above theorem, let us give another definition.
+Before we continue with a generalization of above theorem, let us give another definition, \sixtaghir{which is essentially a calculation of $\altNNILpar$-projection of $A$ (see \cref{Gamma-proj-nonmodal})}.
 Let $\kcal$ be a Kripke model and $\pbold\subseteq\parr$.
-Then define $A^\dagger$ as follows: (remember that previously we defined $ A^\dagger $ for $ \NNILpar $-projective $ A $ as the unique $ A'\in\NNILpar $ such that $ A\xrat{}{} A' $.
-As we will see in next theorem, these two definitions are the same up to $ \IPC $-provable equivalence relation.)
+Then define $A^\ddagger$ as follows: